 The Promise: "As Mayor, I will use every lever of this office to push Albany to tax the ultra-wealthy and fund our agenda.
 The billionaires will pay their fair share." — Mamdani, multiple campaign appearances.

-Your Accountability Verdict
+Your 100-Day Verdict